romaonthego/RETableViewManager/README.md

 # RETableViewManager

 Data driven content manager for UITableView.
 It allows to manage content of UITableView with ease, both forms and lists.
-In its core `RETableViewManager` supports reusable cells based on data object `Class`es.
+In its core `RETableViewManager` supports reusable cells based on data object `Class`.

 _This is still in early stage of development and it's highly unrecommended to use it in production apps._